 New marker could help to identify heart attack patients most at risk

-A new study from the University of Sheffield has shown a new blood test could provide a clue as to why some patients are at higher risk of cardiovascular disease risk after suffering a heart attack.
+A study from the University of Sheffield has shown a new blood test could provide a clue as to why some patients are at higher risk of cardiovascular disease after suffering a heart attack.

 The research may help scientists to identify new targets for reducing the risk and eventually lead to more effective treatments.

 During the study, the team of researchers, led by Professor Rob Storey from the University of Sheffield’s Department of Infection, Immunity and Cardiovascular Disease, analysed blood plasma samples from more than 4,300 patients with acute coronary syndrome as they were discharged from hospital.

 They measured the maximum density of a clot and the time it took for the clot to break down – known as clot lysis time.